mhoye/minimum-viable-user-stories/README.md

 # A Minimum Viable Set Of Vulnerable User Stories

-The here's a list of vulnerable user stories.
-My goal was to end with a checklist that developers can hold up next to their product and say yes or no or doesn't apply to the list of risks or challenges this person faces as they navigate a life with this software in it.
+This is a list of vulnerable user stories.
+The goal of this exercise is to provide developers with a way to reason about the risks or challenges a user may face as they navigate a difficult life that has your software in it.

-This not meant to be comprehensive; all I want to do is set a bar, knowing what we know about social software in 2016.
-The very lowest bar you have to clear to consider yourself responsible developer.
+This list not meant to be comprehensive; while I believe minimalism plays a part in keeping this list and the motivations behind it accessible, additions are welcome.

+I also believe that this is approximately the lowest possible bar you can set for yourself if you want to think of yourself a responsible developer.

-- Mike Hoye, 2016.
+- mhoye